bilgino/angularforddd/README.md

 **» From the viewpoint of frontend development:**

-- Aggregates are immutable objects per default
+- Aggregates as a whole are immutable per default
-- Aggregates don't publish domain events
+- Aggregates don't publish domain events and won't be out‐of‐sync due to reactive state management
 - Inter-Aggregate references established by global IDs (primary keys) rather than by object references is optional
+- Since the web browser is a monolithic environment with a homogenous stack, aggregates can be reused anywhere
 - Aggregates build the foundation for view models
-- Since the web browser is a monolithic environment with a homogenous stack, transactional boundaries aren't relevant

 **» Routing, REST and DDD Aggregates**<br/>